amortimer20/sehs-io/src/pages/code-challenges/f1-area-circle.md

 The function may be tested with a program that prompts the user to enter the radius of a circle.

-#### Skills to Practice

-- Creating and running a program
-- Console output
-- Submitting a program for credit

 ### Challenge Tasks

 1. Create a console project named **FunctionChallenge1CircleArea**.